Wild-card weekend is all about familiarity.

 Purdy has plenty of talent around him, including Christian McCaffrey, Deebo Samuel and George Kittle.
 The Niners also have the league’s top-ranked defense.
 They swept Seattle in the regular season.

 Geno Smith broke several of Russell Wilson’s passing records in his first year as Seattle’s starter, but the Seahawks struggled down the stretch.
 They had lost five of six, including three in a row, before winning their last two games.

 The 49ers are 9 1/2-point favorites, per FanDuel Sportsbook.
 It’s not enough.

 Los Angeles Chargers (minus 2 1/2) at Jacksonville

 Brandon Staley and Justin Herbert are in the playoffs for the first time in their second season together in Los Angeles.

 Doug Pederson needed one season to take the Jaguars from worst to first in the AFC South.
 Pederson, who led the Philadelphia Eagles to a Super Bowl title after the 2017 season, has helped 2021 No. 1 overall pick Trevor Lawrence develop into a franchise QB.

 The fifth-seed Chargers (10-7) have the eighth-ranked offense and 20th-ranked defense.
 The fourth-seed Jaguars (9-8) are ninth in offense and 24th on defense.
 The Jags won their last five games to capture the AFC South.

 The Chargers have plenty of firepower on offense with Herbert, Austin Ekeler, Mike Williams, Keenan Allen and others.
-They dominated Jacksonville in a 38-10 home win in Week 3.
+They were dominated by Jacksonville in a 38-10 loss in Week 3.